 The aim of the provision for risk and expenses is to provide for all expenses and debts the nature of which is known and which at financial year end are either probable or certain but undetermined as for their amount or the date on which they will be payable.

-3.8 Accounts payable
+3.8 ACCOUNTS PAYABLE

-Accounts payable are recorded on the liability side at their carrying value.
+Accounts payable are included in liabilities at their repayment value.

-3.9 Depreciation
+3.9 DEPRECIATION

 Depreciation is deducted from the concerned asset.